Donrwalsh/LittleJSGameJam2025/README.md

 Ok, this is feeling like a waste of time.
 I'm going to work off a supplied project and publish that.
 I am glad I'm looking into this now because I do not find it explained very well at all.

+Dang that was obnoxious.
+Turns out I was pulling in `tsc` in the dependencies which was causing issues with the actually needed `typescript` package.
+Never change npm.

+Ooook, this ran but didn't produce any sort of distributable.
+Neat.
+I've wasted a lot of time on this and it has me getting annoyed.
+I'm going to work on something else and come back at this part later with fresh eyes.

 ## TODO:

 - [ ] Publishing the game and submitting it to the Jam.